Armour & Co. Meat Products

 Better Keep Two Pails of "Simon Pure"

-Keep two pails of “Simon Pure” in the ice box, one for shortening, one for frying.
-Then all these delicacies can be easily, quickly and economically prepared and are sure to be both good and digestible.
-The pail you keep for frying can be used over and over again — it lasts indefinitely.
+Keep two pails of "Simon Pure" in the ice box, one for shortening and one for frying.
+One can use the pail you keep for frying over and over again — it lasts indefinitely.
+Then all these delicacies can be easily, quickly, and economically prepared and are sure to be both excellent and digestible.

 Armour's "Simon Pure" Leaf Lard